 But just because every day can’t be like a day away from the house and away from reality doesn’t mean that we can’t have joy.
 Knowing how special those “out of the ordinary” days are is exactly what can add a little spring into your step—especially in mid-winter.
 And especially post-Holiday when gatherings and gifts come to a halt.
 It’s kind of like having your favorite dessert every day of the year.
 After a while, it’s not so special anymore.
 You’re like, “Do I have to eat that again?”
 But when you can only enjoy that treat on occasion, it’s all the better.

 The Lord desires for us to have joy.
 He wants us to have that deep-down, overpowering, awe-inspiring, soul-filling kind of joy.
 A joy that doesn’t come from any material possession or from any event or location.
-He wants us to fill the way those things make us feel EVERY SINGLE DAY!
+He wants us to feel the way those things make us feel EVERY SINGLE DAY!

 Psalm 16:11 says “You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.”